marktani/modules/authentication/facebook-authentication/README.md

 2. The Facebook UI is loaded and the user accepts
 3. The app receives a Facebook Access Token
 4. Your app calls the Graphcool mutation `authenticateFacebookUser(facebookToken: String!)`
-5. If no user exists yet that corresponds to the passed `facebookToken`, a new `User` node will be created
+5. If no user exists yet that corresponds to the passed `facebookToken`, a new `FacebookUser` node will be created
 6. In any case, the `authenticateFacebookUser(facebookToken: String!)` mutation returns a valid token for the user
 7. Your app stores the token and uses it in its `Authorization` header for all further requests to Graphcool